Note: if you're just looking for performance review templates and examples, head to the templates page to download them.

 I've had about a dozen performance reviews during my decade-long software engineering career.
 Some of them were unmemorable, some okay, but a good chunk of them were just... plain bad.
 Often, these bad ones marked my "shields down" moment.
 The point I lost trust in my manager and decided that I need to change teams or companies.
 When I became a manager, I silently vowed to do whatever I can to not have those awkward and bad performance reviews.

 This post summarizes my approach to preparing for and delivering performance reviews that are fair, build trust and motivate people.
+I also share some examples at the end of the post.
 I've delivered more than 50 reviews with this approach over 3 years, most of them well-received.
 I decided to write this post after presenting some of the concepts internally and on a local meetups, with a few requests to share it more broadly.

 As with any topic that's around management: take it as inspiration and a source of new ideas, not a recipe to follow.
 And take it as a way to challenge yourself: where can you improve on how you do performance reviews?